vhic1/Kms-Inventory-SQL-Case-Study/README.md

 3. Total sales of appliances in Ontario was **₦202,347**.

 4. The bottom 10 customers showed low engagement and low spend across various categories.
-       -**Recommendations:**
+       .**Recommendations:**
-           --Identify if these customers are inactive or new.
+           .Identify if these customers are inactive or new.
-           --Consider email campaigns, bundle offers, or enticing discounts.
+            .Consider email campaigns, bundle offers, or enticing discounts.

 5.**Delivery Truck** incurred the most cost as a shipping method.